jlbradley1844/jlbradley1844.github.io/_posts/2018-05-13-one-problem-python-didnt-solve.md

 title: Python Programming and Recruiting
 ---

-# Python Programming and Recruiting

-## Or: One Problem Python Doesn't Solve
+# Python Programming and Recruiting (or: One Problem Python Doesn't Solve)
 _In which we revisit a recurring series of rants in which I am once again tasked with the perennial unsolvable problem of "why can't we find good engineering talent."_